 Placeholder for special provisions.

 Drafter’s Note: Include the following for customers with a BPA-managed WREGIS subaccount.

+Drafter’s Note: Delete this section for all customers at contract offer as, per section 5 above, customer’s election for transfer of RECs is by December 1, 2029.
+This section will be added as applicable after such election.

 8. TERMS AND CONDITIONS OF CUSTOMER’S WREGIS SUBACCOUNT